 New infrastructure search

 The new infrastructure search allows you to more easily access resources within a certain client.
-You can perform advanced search queries to find resources and then access their recent queries at a later point in time.
+You can perform advanced search queries to find resources and access their recent queries at a later time.

 New platform navigation